Skip to Main Content

 Included Meals: Breakfast, Lunch

-If you prefer a restful day, relax at the hotel pool or indulge in a spa treatment, explore Springdale or browse the Zion National Park Visitor Center.
-Alternately, uncover the past of the region at the Zion Human History Museum.
-This evening, celebrate your week during a farewell dinner at a local restaurant.
+If you prefer a more restful day, unwind at the hotel pool, enjoy a spa treatment, or explore the shops and galleries of Springdale.
+You might also stop by the Zion National Park Visitor Center or learn more about the region’s cultural and natural history at the Zion Human History Museum.
+This evening, gather with your fellow travelers for a celebratory farewell dinner at a local restaurant.

 What to Expect:

-Take a break from your bike to enjoy hiking in Zion or spend time in Springdale.
-Spend the day at your own pace.
+Non-Biking Day: Take a break from the saddle to explore Zion on foot or unwind in Springdale.
+Enjoy the day at your own pace.

 Included Meals: Breakfast, Dinner

-This morning choose between an early ride with your leaders or a self-guided hike; both options depart from the hotel.
-The ride is an out and back and follows Route 9 southwest through the charming town of Springdale to the small village of Rockville.
-Here you cross the Virgin River on a historic bridge passing orchards and farms before stopping for a creekside snack.
-Should you wish to enjoy one last hike, the Watchman Trail ascends through a canyon to a plateau with views of Zion National Park and Springdale.
-Return to your hotel in time for a quick shower before your departure.
+This morning, choose between an early ride with your trip leaders or a self-guided hike—both options depart from the hotel.
+The ride is an out-and-back route that follows Route 9 southwest through the charming town of Springdale to the small village of Rockville.
+Here, you’ll cross the Virgin River on a historic bridge, passing orchards and farms before stopping for a creekside snack.
+If you prefer a final hike, the Watchman Trail ascends through a canyon to a plateau offering sweeping views of Zion National Park and Springdale.
+Return to your hotel in time for a quick shower before departure.

 Today’s Ride Choices